 Registered market participants will continue to have the ability to designate all or a portion of a bid to consume energy for a dispatchable load as non-dispatchable by submitting the maximum market clearing price (MMCP) with the quantity intended to be non-dispatchable.
-Refer to the Grid and Market Operations Integration detailed design document for information about a registered market participant's ability to change the bid status of a dispatchable load to and from non-dispatchable status.
+Registered market participants may also continue to indicate the non-dispatchable status of the entire dispatchable load capacity for any hour of the dispatch day by not submitting a bid (i.e. the 'no-bid' option).
+Refer to the Grid and Market Operations Integration detailed design document Section 3.3.7.5 for information about a registered market participant's ability to change the bid status of a dispatchable load to and from non-dispatchable status.